Albatrauz/supple-css/README.md

 * Built with the [CUBE CSS](https://cube.fyi) methodology.
 * Sensible, powerfull reset for web applications.
 * Suite of functions and mixins for speedy development.
-* CSS Grid & Flexbox objects  for creating layouts.
+* CSS Grid & Flexbox compositions  for creating layouts.
-* Objects for reusable solutions to common features.
 * Variety of utility classes for the most common problems like visually hiding, spacing and more.

 ### CUBE CSS